staticfloat/homebrew-julia/README.md

 brew install --HEAD julia
 ```

 to install Julia.
-If you want to use [Gaston]() for plotting, be sure to install Python as a framework, followed by gnuplot with wxmac:
+If you want to use [Gaston](https://bitbucket.org/mbaz/gaston) for plotting, be sure to install Python as a framework, followed by gnuplot with wxmac:

 ```
-brew install python --enable-framework brew install gnuplot --wx
+brew install gnuplot --wx
 ```